 Hello friends!
 As part of my education this year, I am taking a Rhetoric class.
 In this class, I am required to write a speech once a week, and present it in class.
-As for week 9, I have chosen to speak on the topic of foster care!
+For my week 9 speech, I have chosen to speak on the topic of foster care!
 Posted below is my manuscript.
 I hope you enjoy!

 Foster Care.
 Do you know what they mean?
 Does the world know what it means?